espressomd/espresso/doc/sphinx/lb.rst

 dynamics, it allows for the computationally efficient inclusion of hydrodynamic interactions into the simulation.
 The implementation of boundary conditions for the LBM is a difficult task, a lot of research is still being conducted on this topic.
-The focus of the implementation of the LBM is, of course, the coupling to MD and therefore available geometries and boundary conditions are somewhat limited in comparison to “pure” codes.
+The focus of the |es| implementation of the LBM is, of course, the coupling to MD and therefore available geometries and boundary conditions are somewhat limited in comparison to "pure" codes.

 Here we restrict the documentation to the interface.
 For a more detailed description of the method, please refer to the literature.

+Please cite :cite:`espresso2` (Bibtex key espresso2 in doc/sphinx/lb.bib) if you use the LB fluid and :cite:`lbgpu` (Bibtex key lbgpu in doc/sphinx/lb.bib) if you use the GPU implementation.

 Setting up a LB fluid
 ---------------------

-Please cite  if you use the LB fluid and if you use the GPU implementation.

-[ bulk\_viscosity = , ext\_force = , friction = , , gamma\_odd = ,
+.. math:: [ bulk\_viscosity = , ext\_force = , friction = , , gamma\_odd = ,
 gamma\_even = ]

 lbfluid